kerezsiz42/scanner-operator2/README.md

   $(KUSTOMIZE) build config/default | $(HELMIFY)
 ```

-After this we should be able to try out the deployment using helm.
-In order to start with a clean slate, we can recreate the cluster and create manually the new scanner-system namespace which will be used by the chart, and install it there.
-Of course kind does not have access to the docker image so we will have to load it again.
+After this, we should be able to try out the deployment using Helm.
+To start with a clean slate, we can recreate the cluster and manually create the new `scanner-system` namespace, which will be used by the chart, and install it there.
+Of course, kind does not have access to the Docker image, so we will need to load it again.

 ```sh
 make helm # Generate the up-to-date helm chart within the ./char folder